trailofbits/algo/docs/troubleshooting.md

 Look here if you deployed an Algo server but now have a problem connecting to it with a client.

+### I'm blocked or get CAPTCHAs when I access certain websites #458

+This is normal.

+When you deploy a Algo to a new cloud server, the address you are given may have been used before.
+In some cases, a malicious individual may have attacked others with that address and had it added to "IP reputation" feeds or simply a blacklist.
+In order to regain the trust for that address, you may be asked to enter CAPTCHAs to prove that you are a human, and not a Denial of Service (DoS) bot trying to attack others.
+This happens most frequently with Google.
+You can try entering the CAPTCHAs or you can try redeploying your Algo server to a new IP to resolve this issue.

+In some cases, a website will block any visitors accessing their site through a cloud hosting provider due to previous, frequent DoS attacks originating from them.
+In these cases, there is not much you can do except deploy Algo to your own server or another IP that the website has not outright blocked.

 ### I want to change the list of trusted Wifi networks on my Apple device

 This setting is enforced on your client device via the Apple profile you put on it.
 You can edit the profile with new settings, then load it on your device to change the settings.
 You can use the [Apple Configurator](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to edit and resave the profile.
 Advanced users can edit the file directly in a text editor.
 Use the [Configuration Profile Reference](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html) for information about the file format and other available options.
 If you're not comfortable editing the profile, you can also simply redeploy a new Algo server with different settings to receive a new auto-generated profile.